1-dayclair/sinclair_day_rorschach_capstone/README.md

 ***This application is always undergoing updates***

-***Due to the nature of our host, please give the system some time when signing up and/or logging into the application.
-Our webtravellers are working diligently to feed your input into the database***
+***Notice: Upon signing up and/or logging into the site, our system may take one to two minutes to communicate the data.***

 ***Currently being updated***
+***The chat assistant is purposley configured to answer questions in the manner that it does***

 This application is an online, public, Circular, rorschach.
 A circular is a letter or advertisement for distribution to a large number of people.